Nino-SEGALA/pacman-assignment4/README.md

 * The distance from our main agent to our side
 * The distance from the teammate agent to our side
 * The distance from our main agent to the closest opponent

+A complete report *DD2438_Report* of this project can also be found.